 After the hospital was approved for 340B, RPHI’s assigned 340B Officer immediately got started on drafting policies and procedures, leading implementations for the newly registered pharmacies, and prospecting for the best split-billing vendors to meet the hospital’s need.
 Over the course of the next 3 months, RPHI outlined responsibilities and compliance procedures to be conducted by the entity to maintain compliance, while continuing to manage and expand the contract pharmacy universe.
 By the next registration cycle, RPHI negotiated terms with the 2 most profitable pharmacies for the hospital, both independents that needed a lot of education and reassurance about entering into a 340B agreement.

-In only 2 registration cycles, RPHI 340B Office Pro services took a non-existing 340B program to one that generates over $960,000 in annual savings.
+In only 2 registration cycles, RPHI 340B Program Support services took a non-existing 340B program to one that generates over $960,000 in annual savings.
 RPHI continues to serve as the 340B department for the covered entity, leading 340B steering committee meetings and optimization efforts with emerging technologies, like automated referral capture across multiple TPAs.